 The solution to the image inpainting problem---realistic filling of missing parts---requires both to ``understand`` large-scale structure of natural images and to perform image synthesis.
 The subject has been studied in pre-deep learning era~\cite{Bertalmio03texturestructure, Criminisi03exemplar,Hays07millions}, and the progress accelerated in recent years through the use of deep and wide neural networks~\cite{liu2018image, ma2019region, li2020recurrent} and adversarial learning~\cite{pathak2016context, iizuka2017globally, yu2018generative, song2018spg, yu2019free, nazeri2019edgeconnect, yi2020contextual, zeng2020high}.

-The common practice is to train inpainting systems on a large automatically generated dataset, created by randomly masking real images.
-The complicated two-stage approaches used to be a common practice, often involve intermediate predictions~(e.g. a smoothed image~\cite{liu2020rethinking,yi2020contextual,zeng2020high}, edge~\cite{nazeri2019edgeconnect,xiong2019foreground} and a segmentation map~\cite{song2018spg}).
+The usual practice is to train inpainting systems on a large automatically generated dataset, created by randomly masking real images.
+It's common to use complicated two-stage models with intermediate predictions, such as smoothed images~\cite{liu2020rethinking,yi2020contextual,zeng2020high}, edges~\cite{nazeri2019edgeconnect,xiong2019foreground}, and segmentation maps~\cite{song2018spg}.
 In this work, we achieve state-of-the-art results with a simple single-stage network.

 A large effective receptive field \cite{Luo16effective} is essential for understanding the global structure of an image and hence solving the inpainting problem.
 Moreover, in the case of a large mask, an even large yet limited receptive field may not be enough to access information necessary for generating a quality inpainting.
 We notice that popular convolutional architectures might lack a sufficiently large effective receptive field.
 We carefully intervene into each component of the system to alleviate the problem and to unlock the potential of the single-stage solution.
 Specifically: